thang-nm/thang-nm.github.io/_posts/2020-01-10-tower-cracked.markdown

 1. Run & Enjoy!

 ## ⚠️ &nbsp; Warning
-- If you can't run app, please take a look at [http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper)
+- If you can't run app, please take a look at [allow apps from anywhere](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper).
 - If you use my cracked on your site, please add refer link to this repo.

 ## ⭐️ &nbsp; Star, Watch, Fork